brightway-lca/brightway2-speedups/README.rst

 Testing
 -------

 Install the library into a temporary environment, then manually run the separate test files, i.e. ``python bw2speedupds/test/test_consolidate.py``.
-This isn't the most elegant, but
+This isn't the most elegant, but it will do for now.

 Building wheels
 ---------------

+pip install wheel
+python setup.py bdist_wheel

+Note that this has to be done separately for each OS and environment, i.e. Windows 32-bit and 64-bit versions of Python are separate wheels, even with the same version of Windows.